-Journeys Worldwide is in the process of working with communities to mitigate conflict with elephants.
+Journeys Worldwide is in the process of working with communities to mitigate conflict with elephants and are proud to be associated with PAMS Foundation.
 By booking with us you will help us save Elephants.

-The ears of an African Elephants can reach up to 5 feet long and account for about 10 % of their body surface area.
-When flapped, they act as big radiators, cooling the blood that runs close to the surface behind their ears.
+- The ears of an African Elephant can reach up to 5 feet long and account for about 10 % of their body surface area.
+When flapped, they act as big radiators, cooling the blood that runs close to the surface on the back of their ears.

 - Elephants are known for their incredible memory.
 Matriarchs will remember the trails and watering holes and how to navigate the seasons, all knowledge handed down by their ancestors for generations, and knowledge so vital for their survival.
 Bull elephants will leave the herds (often involuntarily) in their mid-teens and will often join an older bull to learn the extended ranges of the males.

 - Elephants will walk at the pace of their slowest member, with infants surrounded by nurturing members of the herd, and their young babies are always protected from the elements, like the wind, the rain and the sun.